grafana/terraform-provider-schemas/docs/data-sources/core_service_account.md

 - `avatar_url` (String) AvatarUrl is the service account's avatar URL.
 It allows the frontend to display a picture in front of the service account.
-- `id` (Number) ID is the unique identifier of the service account in the database.
 - `is_disabled` (Boolean) IsDisabled indicates if the service account is disabled.
 - `login` (String) Login of the service account.
 - `name` (String) Name of the service account.